 How to Navigate through Singapore

 We recommend that you use Google Maps as you travel around Singapore so you know which MRT and bus stop to go on/off from.
+Plus, you’ll need data to hire a Grab vehicle.
 You may consider picking up a 4G SIM card at the airport so you can access Google Maps.

 Singapore Itinerary Day 1: Gardens by the Bay and Marina Bay Sands